Skip to content

 Reasons to Take Your Will Seriously

-It seems younger adults are more likely to follow through with creating a will than middle-aged and older adults.
-Aside from procrastination, Americans increasingly misunderstand the purpose of a will and feel it is inconvenient and expensive to reach out to an estate planning attorney.
-An attorney can help you develop a simple or complex will and estate plan based on your budget and circumstances.
-Keep in mind, when your will enters probate, your family will benefit from knowing exactly what you want to happen, making it a less emotional time for them.
+Keep in mind, when your will enters probate, your family will benefit from knowing exactly what you want to happen.
+This makes it a less emotional time for them.
 Having a will can also save others time and money later should family disputes arise.
 Initial consultations may be free, and payment plans may also be available.
 Since COVID began, options to consult with attorneys remotely have made it much more convenient.

 Everyone Needs a Will

-Dying Intestate
+Understanding Dying Intestate in New York

 The Caring.com studies show most Americans believe they should have a will in place by age 35, yet most Americans don’t.
 Though many have thought about a will, most get no further than casual conversations with family members.
-Surprisingly 58 percent of study respondents who don’t have a will say they aren’t worried about it.
+Surprisingly, 58 percent of study respondents who don’t have a will say they aren’t worried about it.

 Estate planning attorneys help you determine whether a will is right for you.
 We can help draft additional supporting documents, like living wills, healthcare directives, and powers of attorney, to support your overall plan and make sure your wishes are carried out.